IdamLeibovitch/custom-tcp-digester/readme.txt

-The goal of this assignment is to design and implement a scalable, high-throughput microservice in C#/.NET that ingests data from custom TCP streams, handles message deduplication, and processes the data efficiently.
+The goal was to design and implement a scalable, high-throughput microservice in C#/.NET that ingests data from custom TCP streams, handles message deduplication, and processes the data efficiently.

-The primary focus for evaluation will be the architectural choices that ensure scalability, resilience, and maintainability.

-The service must perform the following functions:

 A. TCP Stream Ingestion:
     * Implement a server that listens on a specified TCP port.